 The Board of Directors consists of 8 to 12 members drawn from various segments of the community.
 A variety of backgrounds, skill sets and perspectives are valued.
 The term of office is 2 years, and board members are eligible to serve a maximum of 3 consecutive terms.

 Board meetings are held monthly (excluding July and August), usually every second Tuesday.
 Board members also participate in board committees and are involved in periodic strategic planning sessions.

-Nominations by an ESPC member in good standing are also accepted from the floor at the Annual General Meeting.
-The nominee(s) from the floor may be asked to present their qualifications and commitment to the ESPC’s mission and answer inquiries from the floor prior to a vote by the ESPC membership.
+Candidates who were not able to apply in time for the March 12, 2018 deadline may also be nominated from the floor at the Annual General Meeting.
+Nominee(s) from the floor may be asked to present their qualifications and commitment to the ESPC’s mission and answer inquiries from the floor prior to a vote by the ESPC membership.